For my friend Steve.

-Many thanks to Hugh for completing the Mamnick quiz
+Many thanks to James for completing the Mamnick quiz.

 As a racing cyclist, which results are you most proud of and why?